Thor-x86/compodraw-js/README.md

 Embedding XML into HTML is now possible for CompoDrawJS.
 See [the example](https://github.com/Thor-x86/compodraw-js/blob/dev/examples/usage-with-dom.md).

+## Use only with JavaScript

+For logic-based composition, you can compose Instructs directly without `composeWith*` function.
+See [the example](https://github.com/Thor-x86/compodraw-js/blob/dev/examples/usage-programmatical.md).

 ## How to Contribute

 You are free to contribute by opening an issue or pull-request.
 But before pull-request, it's better to test your changes locally with this command: